RustAudio/vst-rs/README.md

 ## Usage
 To create a plugin, simply create a type which implements `plugin::Plugin` and `std::default::Default`.
-Then call the macro `vst_main!`, which will export the necessary functions and handle dealing with the rest of the API.
+Then call the macro `plugin_main!`, which will export the necessary functions and handle dealing with the rest of the API.

 ## Example Plugin
 A simple plugin that bears no functionality.
 The provided Cargo.toml has a